NgYiShan/EGL315-Lux-gram-Team-A/README.md

 Launch grandma3 on your laptop and you can now start creating cues in your lighting system.

 ### **Audio System set up**
+You can use any audio playback engine you are comfortable with but is this setup we used ProTools
 ![Alt text](imgs/setup_side.jpg)

 Start by patching an amplifier in your QL1, then connecting two passive speakers into the amplifier.